asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 A slot can be removed using the *Delete* button next to the according slot.

 **Loading and saving the configuration to/from file** The button *Download all slots* allows transferring all current slots to a setting file (.set) which is the stored on your computer.
-All settings can thus be transferred to the same or to another FlipPad device.
+All settings can thus be transferred to the same or to another FLipPad device.
 Multiple setups (for example for individual users or use-cases) can be kept on a computer and applied with a single click.
 A file chooser window will be opened which allows selection of the desired filename for saving or loading the configuration.

 ### General Settings (Tab GENERAL)

-The  GENERAL tab allows changing the USB/Bluetooth mode and apply firmware updates of the FlipPad device and the Bluetooth Add-On module (if installed):
+The  GENERAL tab allows changing the USB/Bluetooth mode and apply firmware updates of the FLipPad device and the Bluetooth Add-On module (if installed):

 ![general](./Bilder/fpk12-en.png)

 *Figure 27: General Settings*

 #### USB/Bluetooth mode
-!!!Seite gibt es aber es fehlt noch etwas!!!!

-This setting is only relevant if a Bluetooth Add-On module is used (see [FlipPad Wiki pages](https://github.com/asterics/FlipPad/wiki/bt-conn) for more information).
+This setting is only relevant if a Bluetooth Add-On module is attached (it is attached, if there is a version number for the Bluetooth-Addon on this page).
 Using this combo box selection, it is possible to decide if mouse / keyboard actions of a particular slot are sent via USB cable, via Bluetooth connection, or both.
-Thus, dedicated slots for USB and Bluetooth can be created, so that a user can switch e.g. from a laptop computer (where the FlipPad is connected via cable) to a wireless connection (phone / tablet) and back.
+Thus, dedicated slots for USB and Bluetooth can be created, so that a user can switch e.g. from a laptop computer (where the FLipPad is connected via cable) to a wireless connection (phone / tablet) and back.

-#### FlipPad Firmware (“UPDATE FIRMWARE”)
+#### FLipPad Firmware (“UPDATE FIRMWARE”)

-Here you can see the installed version and the available version of the FlipPad software (firmware).
-If the installed version is older than the version which is available online in the FlipPad Github repository, the button caption shows “UPDATE FIRMWARE”.
+Here you can see the installed version and the available version of the FLipPad software (firmware).
+If the installed version is older than the version which is available online in the FLipPad Github repository, the button caption shows “UPDATE FIRMWARE”.
 Clicking the button will attempt to download the latest firmware and install it.
 If the installed version is newer or the same as the available version, the button caption shows “OVERWRITE FIRMWARE” - clicking the button will also download and install the version which is availbale online.

 #### Firmware Bluetooth-Add-on (“UPDATE BLUETOOTH FIRMWARE”)

 Here you can see the installed version and the available version of the Bluetooth Add-On moduleÄs firmware.
-Similar to the FlipPad firmware update you can click the button “UPDATE / OVERWRITE BLUETOOTH FIRMWARE”, which will attempt to download the latest software (firmware) for the Bluetooth module and install it on the module.
-This process can take a few minutes and is only possible if a Bluetooth module is connected to the FlipPad.
-If there is no Bluetooth module connected to the FlipPad, a message will indicate that the installed version is unknown.
+Similar to the FLipPad firmware update you can click the button “UPDATE / OVERWRITE BLUETOOTH FIRMWARE”, which will attempt to download the latest software (firmware) for the Bluetooth module and install it on the module.
+This process can take a few minutes and is only possible if a Bluetooth module is connected to the FLipPad.
+If there is no Bluetooth module connected to the FLipPad, a message will indicate that the installed version is unknown.

 ### View Force Levels (Tab VISUALIZATION)

-The FlipPad stick is attached to four force sensors – one for each movement direction (up, down, left, right).
+The FLipPad stick is attached to four force sensors – one for each movement direction (up, down, left, right).
 The numeric value of each of those sensors is displayed in the “VISUALIZATION” tab.
-The live values can be monitored when the FlipPad device is connected.
-Whenever the stick is moved, the sensor values change.
-Specifically, a movement in each direction increases the respective sensor value.
-The sensor values also depend on the use of the adjustment screws which change the force which is applied to the sensor pads via 4 metal springs.
-Therefore, when assembling the FlipPad, the live sensor values should be used as guidance. **When not touching the stick, the values should look similar to screenshot below.
-All values should decrease and raise similarly when moving the stick.
-Significant deviation in one direction indicates a sensor problem.
-The sensors should be checked and might need to be replaced.**
+The live values can be monitored when the FLipPad device is connected.
+Whenever the pad is touche, the sensor values change.
+Specifically, a movement in each direction increases the respective value.

 ![visualisation](./Bilder/fpk13-en.png)